hail-is/hail/hail/www/index.md

 Hail is actively developed with new features and performance improvements integrated weekly.
 See the [changelog](https://hail.is/docs/0.2/change_log.html) for more information.

+### Community

+Hail has been widely adopted in academia and industry, including as the analysis platform for the [genome aggregation database](https://gnomad.broadinstitute.org) and [UK Biobank rapid GWAS](https://www.nealelab.is/uk-biobank).
+Learn more about [Hail-powered science](references.md).

 ### Maintainer

 Hail is maintained by a team in the [Neale lab](https://nealelab.is/) at the [Stanley Center for Psychiatric Research](http://www.broadinstitute.org/stanley) of the [Broad Institute of MIT and Harvard](http://www.broadinstitute.org) and the [Analytic and Translational Genetics Unit](https://www.atgu.mgh.harvard.edu/) of [Massachusetts General Hospital](http://www.massgeneral.org/).